 Distance: approx 9.5 miles/ 15km, total ascent 650 metres

 WALK DIFFICULTY AND FITNESS LEVELS

 Our accompanied walks are of moderate length and difficulty.
 Most of the walks are on well marked paths and tracks, through woodland, upland meadows and on high rounded hilltops (up to nearly 1700m).
-Paths are generally good, but some are steep in places as we are in the foothills of the Julian Alps.
+Paths are generally good, but many are steep in places as we are in the foothills of the Julian Alps.
 To enjoy the accompanied walks we recommend that you are comfortable walking in hilly areas at a steady pace for around 6-7 hours each day (including rest stops).
 Walks generally include around 600 metres ascent (on one day up to 1000 metres ascent), which involves walking steadily uphill for sometimes several hours - but the rewards are great in terms of views, and there is usually a mountain hut for rest and refreshments at the top of the longer ascents!
 Generally one ascent will take you to a flattish area where the views are spectacular, and from there the rest of the walk is quite level and then in descent.
 If you don't regularly do day walks in hilly terrain, please ensure you are fit enough to enjoy the walking programme by doing some aerobic exercise and hill walking prior to your holiday!

 Approximately 8 weeks before departure we will send you holiday notes and a suggested list of equipment to bring with you.
 If you have any questions prior to booking please contact us and we will be happy to help.